fluent/fluent-bit-docs/concepts/data-pipeline/buffer.md

     style D stroke:darkred,stroke-width:2px;
 ```

-{% hint style="info" %}
-Note that buffered data is not raw text, it's in Fluent Bit's internal binary representation.
+Buffered data isn't raw text; it uses the Fluent Bit internal binary representation.
-{% endhint %}

-Fluent Bit offers a buffering mechanism in the file system that acts as a _backup system_ to avoid data loss in case of system failures.
+Fluent Bit offers a buffering mechanism in the file system that acts as a backup
+system to avoid data loss in case of system failures.